deepset-ai/haystack/proposals/text/4172-shaper-in-prompt-template.md

     ```

 We make sure that we have proper default values for the input shaping function and it is easy to understand. `{join(documents)}` should be usable in most cases.
 When you want to have more control about document rendering something like `join(documents, DELIMITER, PATTERN, CHAR_REPLACEMENT)` with

     ```python
     DELIMITER = "\n"
     PATTERN = "$content" # parseable by StringTemplate using data from document.content, document.meta and the index of the document
     CHAR_REPLACEMENT = {"[": "(", "}": ")"} # just an example what could be passed here
     ```

 would do.

-Note that how many prompts are created depends on which shaping functions are used.
+Note that the number of how many prompts are created depends on which shaping functions are used.
 If you use `join` on the `documents` list you will have only one prompt.
 If you omit `join` and use `to_list` on `query` instead, you will have multiple prompts (one prompt per document).

 # Motivation